Judge, Yankees pound Price for 4-game sweep of Red Sox

 Red Sox: RHP Rick Porcello (9-8, 5.74 ERA) pitches Monday night against Kansas City LHP Mike Montgomery in the opener of a seven-game homestand.
 The 2016 AL Cy Young Award winner was 4-1 in five July starts despite a 7.94 ERA.

-Yankees: RHP Masahiro Tanaka (7-6, 4.78) takes the ball Monday night in Baltimore when New York begins a seven-game trip against two AL East also-rans.
+Yankees: RHP Masahiro Tanaka (7-6, 4.78) takes the ball Monday night at last-place Baltimore when New York begins a seven-game trip against two AL East also-rans.
 Tanaka hasn’t lasted more than four innings in either of his past two outings and is 1-4 with a 7.40 ERA on the road this year.
-RHP Gabriel Ynoa (1-6, 5.55) goes for the last-place Orioles.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports